ggaziv/Wormholes/psych/README.md

 # Behavioral experiments

-Contained in this directory are HTML files which run the behavioral tasks that we used to derive our behavioral measurements in this paper.
+Contained in this directory is a `.zip` file containing HTML files which run the behavioral tasks that we used to derive our behavioral measurements in this paper.
 Each HTML corresponds to a separate behavioral session.

 To reproduce our experiments, please follow the steps below: